US Tax Preparation for IT Professionals

 Am I Required to File U.S. Taxes if I’m Working for a Tech Company on an H-1B Visa?

 Individuals who are working in the United States and generally required to pay U.S. taxes.
 However, the duration of your stay in the U.S. can affect your tax status.
 For instance, if you came to the U.S. last year and spent more than 183 in the country you are considered a dual-status alien for tax purposes.
 On one hand, you are considered a resident for tax purposes because you satisfied the substantial presence test by being in the U.S. for at least 183 days.
 However, for part of the year where you did not reside in the United States, you are considered a non-resident.
 Thus, you must file a dual-status return.
 The dual status return must, typically, be identified by an individual taxpayer identification number (ITIN).

 Individuals working on a visa like an H-1B who were not present in another nation, are typically considered resident aliens for tax purposes.
 Since resident and non-resident aliens receive significantly different tax treatment, it is often essential that you seek the guidance of an experienced tax professional.

 Work With a US Tax Accountant for Your Tax Concerns

-To schedule a free tax consultation at US Tax Help call (541) 923-0903 or Ted Kleinman online today.
+To schedule a free tax consultation at US Tax Help schedule an appointment or Ted Kleinman online today.